-The Department of English offers Bachelor of Arts degrees in three concentrations:
+The Department of English offers Bachelor of Arts degrees in two concentrations:

 Although this concentration includes a focus on traditional British and American literature, the degree is flexible enough to allow students to explore a wide range of literary studies, including Mexican American Literature, African American Literature, Postcolonial Literature and Gay/Lesbian Literature.
 Each year the Gentile Fellowship is awarded to a continuing student in recognition of an excellent literary critical essay completed for a course in the major.